USAP Zimbabwe Profiles

 University of Mississippi '11

 Jonathan is an open-minded young man who was born and raised in Harare, Zimbabwe and did his Advanced level studies at Mazowe High.
 Unlike most of the USAP students, Jonathan did his first three years of college in Greece at American College of Thessaloniki.
 Being away from the rest of the USAP group helped Jonathan to quickly integrate in the Greek culture, learning the language and understanding their way of life.
 At American College of Thessaloniki, he became the top student in his classes and was made a tutor in his sophomore year.
 His love for humanity and sense of belonging forced him to take a big step in his junior year.
 In fall 2009, Jonathan, with the help of his Italian friend, Carmelo Gonzalez Perez and Albania counterpart, Edlira Danaj, founded the Inter-ACT club, an idea he took from his previous school.
 After a series of meetings with the Dean, Jonathan and his two friends were given the right to run Inter-ACT.
 In their first week, they enrolled more than 35 members and currently, this club is made up of 154 members and still running.
 His main long-term objective for the Inter–ACT club was to create a full scholarship for economically disadvantaged students.
 This club is mainly helping refugees with basics and promoting environmental awareness.
-Jonathan later transferred to the University of Mississippi, where he is majoring in Managerial Finance and actively involved in the ACA club.
-At Ole Miss, he is also a Pi Mu Epsilon and a Phi Kappa Phi member.
+Jonathan later transferred to the University of Mississippi, where he graduated with an undergraduate degree in Managerial Finance and an MBA in 2011 and 2012 respectively.
+At Olemiss, he was actively involved in the ACA club, Pi Mu Epsilon and a Phi Kappa Phi.

 Besides community service, Jonathan is very interested in Actuarial Science and has a strong creative and analytical mind when it comes to business.
 When it comes to financial matters, it's easy for people to see where they want to go but it's hard for them to figure out how to get there.
 Jonathan's dream is to use his mathematical, business and financial tools to help people and companies make the right financial decisions and minimize the risk of losing what they have worked for.
 When he is not reading Harvard Business Review or Forbes Magazine, he usually spends his time in the gym, playing chess, basketball, volleyball, soccer or socializing.